Leading Social Enterprise

 Fall; Q1; 1.5 credits

 This course is about leadership and strategy for creating, developing, and scaling the impact of high-performing social enterprises - be they nonprofit, for-profit, or hybrid organizations.
-Unlike the business world where most stakeholders agree on the definition of success and are driven by market forces, managers of social enterprises must have the ability to navigate with multiple and often conflicting goals, fragmented capital markets and diverse funding sources, and complex challenges of defining and measuring performance.
+Unlike the business world where most stakeholders agree on the definition of success and are driven by market forces, those who lead social enterprises must have the ability to navigate with multiple and often conflicting goals, in fragmented capital markets while seeking diverse funding sources, while facing complex challenges of defining and measuring performance.
 Disciplined, strategic management and leadership are critical.
 Students will focus on the skills necessary for building organizations (and, sometimes, reshaping the ecosystems they inhabit) so as to address societal problems and seize social opportunities more effectively.

 Course Content and Organization

 b) Develop a strategy that aligns a theory of social change with a sustainable business model that provides the requisite resources;

 c) Operationalize strategy by building a performance management system to measure social returns for society and guide strategic decision-making; and

 d)Scale impact through multiple avenues including organic growth, collaboration, and policy advocacy.

 In addition to these core themes, the course touches on the nature of capital and funding markets and on governance issues, examining leadership and management challenges from the perspective of investors, grantmakers, and board members.
-LSE draws on cases from diverse industries - such as health, education, environment, youth services, and poverty alleviation - as a basis for identifying general leadership lessons that cut across industries.
+LSE draws on cases from diverse industries - such as health, education, environment, youth services, and poverty alleviation - as a basis for identifying general leadership lessons.

 The course will include conversations with social sector leaders at various stages of their careers, from startup social entrepreneurs to leaders of established nonprofit organizations.
 These conversations offer an opportunity to explore emerging issues, discuss career paths, and anticipate future directions.